 Defended certain Justices and Justices Pro Tem of the Idaho Supreme Court who were sued in federal court by Idaho school districts in an attempt to force the Court to order the Idaho Legislature to provide additional funding for schools.
 The case was dismissed.

 Defended the Idaho Department of Administration and certain employees who were sued in state court by a vendor of electronic communications systems for alleged breach of contract, violation of procurement laws, and tortuous interference with economic opportunity.
-The case was dismissed and is now on appeal before the Idaho Supreme Court.
+The case against the individual employees was dismissed and is now on appeal before the Idaho Supreme Court.
 The case against the Department of Administration is pending.

 Defended URS Federal Services, Inc. (formerly Lear Siegler Services, Inc.) in a class action by more than 4,000 contract mechanics for alleged unpaid hours worked in Iraq.
 The case was settled after most of the members of the class were decertified by the federal court.

 Defended the Idaho Department of Health and Welfare in an action by a vendor who claimed it was entitled to payment of several millions of dollars for software that was either non-functional or not timely delivered.
 The case was dismissed.

 Defended the Idaho Board of Land Commissioners and Idaho Department of Lands in actions filed in the Idaho Supreme Court by the Idaho Attorney General and in state court by cottage site lessees on Payette and Priest Lakes.
-The Supreme Court action was dismissed and the state court action is pending.
+The Supreme Court action was dismissed.

 Represented the Ada County Highway District in an appeal to the Idaho Supreme Court against Idaho Power Company and the Idaho Public Utilities Commission to challenge the validity of an order of the Commission.
 The order was declared void.